williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 These scopes are referenced by the **Claims** dialog.

-If you set a scope as "Default", then it will be included by default in an tokens that are created.
+If you set a scope as "Default", then it will be included by default in any tokens that are created.
 Depending on which flow you are using, it might also allow you to exclude the `scope` parameter from your token request.

 For more information on Scopes, see here: <https://developer.okta.com/standards/OAuth/index#scopes-and-claims>